hluisson/eslint-plugin-jsx-expressions/docs/rules/strict-logical-expressions.md

 Forbids the usage of potentially falsey string or number values in logical && expressions.
 Oftentimes, these logical expressions are used in jsx to enable conditional rendering behavior.

-However, one can encounter unexpected behavior when a 0 or empty string values is used as the left side of an expression and is returned as the result of the expression.
+However, one can encounter unexpected behavior when a 0 or empty string values is returned as the result of the expression and rendered accidentally.

 ## Rule Details